Levi Casey (politician)

 General Levi Casey (c.
 1752 – February 3, 1807) was an American veteran of the Revolutionary War who served two terms as a United States representative from South Carolina from 1803 to 1807.

 Early life and Revolutionary War

 He was born in the Province of South Carolina and served in the South Carolina militia during the American Revolutionary War.
-Son of Abner Casey, he served in the American Revolutionary War along with his step brothers, brother(s) and nephews.
-One of his stepbrothers, Benjamin Casey was killed in action at Camp Middlebrook, New Jersey.
-He married Elizabeth Duckett in 1775.
+Son of Abner Casey and Harriet Green, he served in the American Revolutionary War fighting with the Scots-Irish "over-the-mountina men" at King's Mountain.
+He served with his brothers, Jesse, John, Benjamin, James, Moses, Randolph, and Christopher.
+One of his Cousins, Benjamin Casey (son of Peter) was killed in action at Camp Middlebrook, New Jersey.
+Levi married Elizabeth Duckett in 1775.
 He reached the rank of brigadier general in the South Carolina militia.
 After the war, he served as justice of Newberry County Court in 1785.

 State legislature

 Casey was a member of the South Carolina Senate in 1781 and 1782 and 1800–1802 and a member of the South Carolina House of Representatives from 1786 to 1788, 1792 to 1795 and 1798 to 1799.